Estimate Your Annual Mileage

 The reason for this is because the chances of you being involved in a traffic related incident are higher if you're in your vehicle for a longer period of time.
 To offset this risk a car insurer may quote those with greater annual mileage at a higher rate.

-But many of us can overestimate the amount of miles we actually put in behind the wheel each week which can potentially lead to us not providing the correct figures come renewal time.
+Many of us can overestimate the amount of miles we actually put in behind the wheel each week, which can potentially lead to us not providing the correct figures come renewal time.

 To help you get the best value car insurance quote we’ve got a simple method you could use to estimate your annual mileage.